gap-system/gap/INSTALL.md

-If you need to edit a `*.bat` file to specify the path to your GAP installation manually, you will have to replace substrings `/c/gap4rX/` by the actual path to the GAP root directory in the UNIX format, and substrings `C:\gap4rX\` by the actual path to the GAP root directory in the Windows format.
+If you need to edit a `*.bat` file to specify the path to your GAP installation manually, you will have to replace substrings `/c/gap4rX/` by the actual path to the GAP root directory in the Unix format, and substrings `C:\gap4rX\` by the actual path to the GAP root directory in the Windows format.
 Please avoid introducing new line breaks when editing (i.e. do not use a text editor which automatically wraps long lines).